 Then the opportunity came to my inbox

-The email that described how you can turn this into a career.
+The email described how you can turn this into a career.
 I was intrigued.
-I applied for more information and well, as they say the rest is history.
+I applied for more information and well, as they say, the rest is history.

 I flew to Florida and was trained by Dana Obleman herself (Creator of the Sleep Sense Program!).
 I spent countless hours reading and listening to educational webinars and participating in group work to make sure that I had the information that was needed to help tired parents who just want their baby to sleep.